pglombardo/PasswordPusher/README.md

  🎉 🎉 🎉

-_Note: Password Pusher can be largely configured by environment variables so after you pick your deployment method below, make sure to read [the configuration page](Configuration.md).
+_Note: Password Pusher can be largely configured by a config file or environment variables so after you pick your deployment method below, make sure to read [the configuration page](Configuration.md).
 Take particular attention in setting your own custom encryption key which isn't required but provides the best security for your instance._

 ## On Docker